University Assisted Housing Program

 - Human Resources verifies if you meet the eligibility requirements.

-- Develop your own housing access plan during the One-on-One Mortgage Readiness Assessment conducted by RPCDC
+- Develop your own housing access plan during the One-on-One Mortgage Readiness Assessment conducted by our non-profit partners.

-- RPCDC issues a home ownership education course completion certificate.
+- Non-profit partner issues a home ownership education course completion certificate.

-- Remember to contact RPCDC once you have a closing date scheduled.
+- Remember to contact the non-profit partner once you have a closing date scheduled.

 - Human Resources verifies if you still meet UAH program eligibility requirements at time of closing.

-- You sign a loan agreement and a promissory note with RPCDC at closing.
+- You sign a loan agreement and a promissory note with non-profit partner at closing.

-- UAH program funds issued at closing - Faculty or Staff member becomes a home owner.
+- UAH program funds issued at closing - Faculty / Staff member becomes a home owner.